-Course D escription: Electrical Engineering Design
+Course Description: Electrical Engineering Design

-This course is inherently project-based and comprises two in-depth engineering design tasks:
+This course introduces students to engineering design and is inherently project-based and comprising of three in-depth engineering design tasks:

-- 1) a paper design project; - 2) followed by a practical design and development project.
+- 1) a paper design project; - 2) followed by a practical design and development project - 3) Assessment of the components above is primarily done through engineering reports, professional technical communication is one of the fundamental outcomes of this course.

-Course Description: Economics of Design NQF Credits: 12 NQF Level: 7
+Course Description: Economics of Design

-This course focuses on principles of macro and micro economics; engineering cost accounting; financial accounts; income statements; balance sheets; ratio analysis; development of business plans; macro-economic analysis.
+This course introduce students to the fundamental principles of macro and micro economics.
+It offers exposure to key economic assumptions, the most common techniques of financial analysis to basic economic modeling, engineering cost accounting; financial accounts; income statements; balance sheets; ratio analysis; development of business plans; macro-economic analysis.

-Course Code: ELEN3020A Course Description: Professional Practice and Software Development
+Course Description: Professional Practice and Software Development